bibhistctxt/bibhistctxt.github.io/_posts/2023-01-01-black-obelisk-journey-from-nimrud-to-london.md

 {% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/30_nimroud_saloon.jpg" caption="After coming through many trials the Black Obelisk finally rests in the British Museum's 'Nimroud Saloon'.
 Ada R. Habershon, The Bible and the British Museum (London: Morgan & Scott, 1909), 50 (Plate IV)." %}

 And, it’s bizarre to think about it now, but the obelisk was on display for more than three years before scholars worked out that the “bearded figure” “in the attitude of awe”[^74] was none other than the Israelite King Jehu.
-More about that in the next video.
+More about that in the next Beyond Apologetics video.

 **Featured image**